zsiki/ls/doc/source/usersguide.rst

 Batch plotting
 ++++++++++++++

-With the "Batch plotting" command you can plot selected polygons using a composer template file.
+With the "Batch plotting" command you can plot selected polygons using a composer template file. *Batch plotting* creates a QGIS atlas composition, which is a multi-page composition.
+One polygon will be on one page.
 In the dialog you can choose the output of the plot.

 #.
 This utility needs at least one polygon type layer open!
 #.
 Select the polygons you want to plot.